suesui117/course_335/assignment2/README.md

-# Project2 Hashing:
+# Project2 Hashing

 ## Purpose of the project is hashing.
-This project involves implementing and testing 3 hash table using different collision resolution methods: Quadratic Probing, Linear Probing, and Double Hashing.
+This project involves implementing and testing 3 hash table using different collision resolution methods: Quadratic Probing, Linear Probing, and Double Hashing

 ### Part1 - Hashing Implementations and Testings

-#### Table Size should be:
+#### Table Size should be

 ##### One edge case is that it could not be inserted, so probe is not available

 Double the amount of data you expect to put into the table A prime number.
 This is because if my hash table size is, say, 100, then any hash key that's a multiple of 100 will first try to go into index 100, causing a collision after the first insert.
 A good hash function will scatter the data evenly throughout the hash table.
 Number of probes it took to find the next available location for the keys.